Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/05_combining.typ

 ]

-== Implementation Trade-offs <sec-implementation-tradeoffs>
+== Engineering Perspective: Implementation Trade-offs <sec-implementation-tradeoffs>

 #info-box(title: "Engineering Considerations")[
-  This section discusses practical trade-offs in production analyzers.
+  This section discusses practical engineering trade-offs in production analyzers.
-  Part III (Performance) covers these topics in depth with benchmarks.
+  Part III (Performance and Optimization) covers these topics in depth with benchmarks.
 ]

+We've focused on correctness and precision, but production analyzers must also consider performance.
-Real path-sensitive analyzers balance precision against performance.
+Path-sensitive analysis can be expensive, so real systems balance precision against speed.

-Four common strategies:
+=== Eager Merge Strategy

-- *Eager Merge*: Join states at every merge point, losing path-sensitivity early but bounding states.
+Join states at every merge point in the control flow graph.
+This loses path-sensitivity early but bounds the number of states.
+Suitable for programs where path-sensitivity provides little benefit.

+=== Lazy Merge Strategy

-- *Lazy Merge*: Maintain partitions as long as possible, only merging when forced (loop convergence, state limit).
+Maintain partitions as long as possible, only merging when absolutely necessary.
+Merging is forced at loop convergence points or when hitting state limits.
+Provides maximum precision at the cost of potentially exponential state growth.

+=== Selective Sensitivity Strategy

-- *Selective Sensitivity*: Partition only on predicates likely to improve precision (e.g., null checks, array bounds).
+Partition only on predicates likely to improve precision.
+For example, track null checks and array bounds precisely, but merge on other conditions.
+Requires heuristics or annotations to identify important predicates.

+=== Predicate Sampling Strategy

-- *Predicate Sampling*: Allocate BDD variables for a subset of program conditions, merging others.
+Allocate BDD variables for only a subset of program conditions.
+Other conditions are handled by merging their states.
+Balances precision and performance by focusing resources on critical predicates.

 #implementation-box[
   Expose a configuration parameter `sensitivity_mode: Enum { Full, Limited(k), Selective }`.